goodeda/goodeda.github.io/_posts/2022-09-14-app-visual.md

 <iframe title="app_visual" width="600" height="486" src="https://app.powerbi.com/view?r=eyJrIjoiYjU5YWU2ODQtNjY5NS00OTFiLWFmN2EtMjljM2I3YmU4ZDQ5IiwidCI6IjcwZTNmODZhLWRjZTYtNDBhZS05MzYxLWY3NWY0MmE1ODZhMyIsImMiOjh9&pageName=ReportSection" frameborder="0" allowFullScreen="true"></iframe>

 ## Analysis/Interpretation
-The data collection is as of the beginning of September so it might not be the latest values shown on google-play app.
+The data is automatically collected with google-play-scrape API and it's as of the beginning of September so might not be the latest values shown on google play store.
+I only analyze the results I got and won't make any personal judgement on the apps.

 ### Overall score
-Nordea has the most highest average score among the three banks.
+Nordea has the most highest average (4.16) score among the three banks.
 The rating of Danske bank is the lowest, 2.61/5.0.

-### Relation of Review length and score
+### Relation between Review length and score
 Looking at the plot on upper right side, there is an interesting trend of review length and score.
 If the score goes higher, the review tends to be shorter.
 Otherwise, people complain more and the ratings drop.
 This is particulary true in Nordea.
 We can see a nosedive in score over the time of June, 2018.
 The plot actually makes sense because if customers are satisfyied with the app, they usually just comment with "hyva" "helppo" or "good".
-However, if the app broke down or some bugs happened, users are more likely say a lot about the problems and complain.
+However, if the app broke down or some bugs happened, users are more likely to complain a lot about the problems.

 Something must happened in 2018 as all apps witnessed a dramastic drop on the ratings.
 It could be caused by version update or some regulations.